Genuine Microsoft Office — one-time payment, yours forever. Instant delivery. Shop now →

 Choose Microsoft 365 if you:

-- Are already paying for OneDrive storage separately — Microsoft 365 bundles 1 TB, which may eliminate that cost
+• Are already paying for cloud storage separately — Microsoft 365 Personal bundles 1 TB, which may offset that cost

-- Need to share an Office subscription across a household (Microsoft 365 Family covers up to 6 users for $99.99/year)
+• Need to share an Office subscription across a household (Microsoft 365 Family covers up to 6 users for $129.99/year)

 Choose a one-time Office license if you:

-- Use Word, Excel, PowerPoint, and Outlook as core tools without needing constant feature updates
+• Use Word, Excel, PowerPoint, and Outlook as core tools without needing AI features or constant updates

 The honest take

-Microsoft 365’s subscription pricing is reasonable if you fully use everything it offers — especially the 1 TB OneDrive and cross-device sync.
-If you’re already paying $9.99/month for OneDrive storage separately, a Microsoft 365 Personal subscription at $69.99/year actually makes that storage nearly free.
+Microsoft 365’s subscription pricing is reasonable if you fully use everything it offers — especially 1 TB OneDrive, cross-device sync, and Copilot.
+If you’re already paying separately for cloud storage or an AI writing tool, a Microsoft 365 Personal subscription at $99.99/year can absorb both of those costs into one bill.

-But if you primarily run Office on one or two computers, work mostly offline, and don’t need continuous feature updates, there’s no compelling reason to pay $69.99 every year indefinitely.
+But if you primarily run Office on one or two computers, work mostly offline, and don’t need AI features or continuous updates, there’s less reason than ever to pay $99.99 every year indefinitely — especially with that price having climbed from $69.99 in the last two years.
 Office 2024 Home & Business at $189.99 gives you a complete, licensed, functional Office suite that works for years — no subscription, no auto-renewals, no surprises.

 What Happens If You Stop Paying for Microsoft 365?